 More than four content pillars can make your blog difficult to navigate and be very difficult for you to keep up, especially as a one-man-team.
 Probably the best strategy for content pillars is to start with 2-3 very specific pillars (niches) such as “northeast hiking trails”, “northeast coffee & bakeries”, and “solo female camping”.
 Because you can create a large quantity of content on related topics, your SEO will improve as Google recognizes you as an expert on these topics.
 With time, you can collapse your two northeast pillars into one, “northeast travel”, and add more content pillars.

-A lot of bloggers are very concerned about the rise of AI-written content.
-Bloggers who write exclusively dime-a-dozen listicles absolutely have reason to worry!
-With the rise of AI, readers are going to seek out a more personal experience, and Google will prioritize content clearly written by a person.
+A lot of writers are very concerned about the rise of AI-written content.
+Bloggers who write exclusively cookie-cutter listicles absolutely have reason to worry!
+With the rise of AI, readers are going to seek out a more personal experience, and Google is prioritizing content clearly written by a person.

-Try Googling “How to Start a Travel Blog in 2024.”
+Try Googling “How to Start a Travel Blog in 2025.”
 Are a lot of the articles that pop up very similar?
 That’s what I experienced when researching for this article.
-A lot of the blog posts on the internet are just the same listicle, published over and over again.
+A lot of the blog posts on the internet are variations on the same article, published over and over again.

 Now Google “What to do in Olympic National Park”.
 Do the first few blog posts look pretty much the same?
 This is actually great news for aspiring travel writers!
 A lot of the content online is looking more and more similar.
-If you can write engaging and helpful articles that show your personality and clearly provide value for the reader, you’ll easily not only outcompete AI, but also a lot of other established bloggers.
+If you can write engaging and helpful articles that show your personality and clearly provide value for the reader, you’ll easily not only outcompete AI, but also a lot of other established bloggers following the same traditional formats.

 4) Consider Content Type & Provide Value

-It’s also important to keep in mind that there are places where personal stories about your travels succeed!
+That doesn’t mean you shouldn’t write personal stories at all!
+There is 100% a place for those.
 For example, while on my WordPress site (what you’re reading) I focus on blogging to create resources and generate SEO traffic, on my Substack (email newsletter/social media platform), I tell more personal stories to a smaller community of interested and highly engaged readers.
-I’ll touch more on using Substack later in this post!
+Continue reading for how to use Substack or a newsletter to augment your blog.

 6) Consider how you might want to monetize from the beginning

 There are several ways to monetize your blog, including affiliate linking, selling adspace, selling your own physical or digital products, and more.
-In generally, affiliate linking and selling adspace require you have at least 10,000 monthly visitors to use.
+Often (but not always) affiliate linking and selling adspace require you have at least 10,000 monthly visitors to use.

 If, however, you’re looking to sell your own products, you can monetize much sooner.
 Early on, take the time to think about the types of digital products you might want to sell, and start writing related content before you create and launch the product.
 This way, it will be easy to integrate links to your product into your blog post and see more immediate results.